This constitution is adopted by the founders of the Southampton Student Law Review, on this day of 2 nd February 2010

 To support the Chief Editor in the allocation of their duties.
 In the event of the Chief Editor vacating their post the Managing Editor shall resume their duties.

-The principal officers shall serve for a term of one year and can run for re-election for the duration of the time they are members of the University of Southampton.
+Section 4 - The principal officers shall serve for a term of one year and can run for re-election for the duration of the time they are members of the University of Southampton.

-In the event of a resignation or removal of any Board member, the Board may vote to elect
+Sections 5 - In the event of a resignation or removal of any Board member, the Board may vote to elect

 another, interim member for the remainder of the academic year.

-The Editorial Board shall have the right to enter into agreements on behalf of the SSLR
+Section 6 - The Editorial Board shall have the right to enter into agreements on behalf of the SSLR

 Section 2 - Extraordinary meetings may be called by the consent of the Editorial Board.
-The time and place shall be fixed and publicised by either the appointed or principal officers.

 In the event of a resignation or removal of a LLB board member, they may not be replaced by a first year undergraduate, unless special circumstances apply.
 For instance, they are studying on the accelerated LLB course.

-The Chief Editor and Managing Editor shall be elected by an anonymous vote of the incumbent board members.
+Section 2 - The Editors-in-chief shall be appointed by the incumbent Editors-in-chief after all applications are reviewed.
 They must have served on the Editorial Board previously to this appointment, unless special circumstances apply.
 For instance they have previously been involved with another, similar publication.

-Section 1 - Changes to this Constitution may be made by a majority vote of the Editorial Board
+Section 1 - Changes to this Constitution may be made by a majority vote of the Editorial Board.

 Section 2 - On the dissolution of the SSLR, due to circumstance or by a majority vote of the Editorial Board, any assets remaining after liabilities have been met shall be transferred to another Law School Society.